All Episodes

 It was fantastic.

-Sounds us in there is spot on.
+Sounds listen there is spot on.

-And so, you know, I decided to uh take where the rhythm moved me, which was the dance floor with many other people.
+And so, you know, I decided to take where the rhythm moved me, which was the dance floor with many other people.

-The only difference was all of you and the rest of your staff were too uh stiff and too incapable to join me.
+The only difference was all of you and the rest of your staff were too stiff and too incapable to join me.

 So I had to dance with strangers, which was fine.